pascanur/GroundHog/README.md

 ```

 ####Using sampling script
-The typicall call is
+The typical call is
 ```
-sample.py --state your_state.pkl your_model.npz
+sample.py --beam-search --state your_state.pkl your_model.npz
 ```
 where your_state.pkl and your_model.npz are a state and a model respectively produced by the train.py script.
+A batch mode is also supported, see the sample.py source code.

 ####Known Issues